KyleM157/jettywatch/index.markdown

 | 14:09  | L      |         -0.1  |
 | 20:07  | H      |          3.67 |

-Another swell is possible around this time.
-Check back as we get closer.
-This one will be short lived if it occurs.
+Another steep south swell with some ESE swell mixing in.
+This could be fun if it comes together, but I'd expect some lulls between the sets.
+Still looking worthwhile as we get into mid-week.

 Notes: Swell numbers are bouncing around a bit.
-Any change in the track of the low pressure system will have a big impact on the amount of surf we see.
+Check back later.

-Best board: Longboard
+Best board: TBD

 ---